itssamuelrowe/binarystars/content/operators-operands-and-expressions/using-the-logical-operators.md

 expression `(day == 4)`.

 Then it reverses the result of that evaluation.
-Don’t confuse the logical NOT operator (!) with the NOT equals relational operator (!=).
+Don't confuse the logical NOT operator (!) with the NOT equals relational operator (!=).

 I could have written the preceding example like this.
 ```